alexanderfluna/Google-Homepage/README.md

 # Google-Homepage

-This is a clone of the google homepage
+This is a clone of the Google homepage, allowing you to make queries using Google.

 https://alexanderfluna.github.io/Google-Homepage/